Create An Employee Handbook On Trello

 How To Write An Employee Handbook

-Below, we’re providing a helpful sample employee handbook template.
+To get an understanding of how the Employee Handbook Power-Up works, we’re providing a helpful sample employee handbook template.
 We'll also explain the type of information that could go in each section.

 1.1.
 Company mission, vision, and values